-You have to give in something and to gain something else, whatever choice you make.
+You have to give something, to gain something else, whichever choice you make.

-And for the same situation, one can choose this way and another can choose the other way, but both make the right decision, just because they defended their choices.
-And this can apply in every aspect of our life:
+For the same situation, one can choose one way and another the other; both make the right decision, depending on the choices they defend.
+This can apply to many aspects of our life:

-In relationships: One chooses to get out of a worn-out relationship and he wins from that; another chooses to fight for that kind of relationship and also wins from that.
+In relationships: One may choose to leave a worn-out relationship and win from that; another chooses to fight for the relationship and also wins.

-In workplaces: One choose to see all the opportunities he has in his job and stay even when he feels discouraged; another chooses to change job and go for something more.
-Both decide to defend their choices.
+In workplaces: One may choose to see all the opportunities in the job and stay even when discouraged; another may choose to change jobs and go for something more.
+Both choices can be defended.

 No point system will help you make the decision.

 If you think that a checklist with pros and cons will help, you are partly right, but also partly wrong.
 Life cannot be put into numbers.
 That comes from the fact we make decisions not only with our minds but also with our emotions, with our instincts, with our hearts.
 So if it seems right, but it doesn't feel right, then why go for it?

-You end up where you are looking at.
+You end up there where you are looking.

-If you keep saying to yourself that you made the wrong decision, then probably all the negative things keep popping up in front of you "confirming" your claim.
+If you keep saying to yourself that you made the wrong decision, then probably many negative things will keep popping up, "confirming" your claim.
 In the end everything goes wrong, just as you "predicted".
 On the other hand, if you adopt a more optimistic, but still realistic perspective, expecting some obstacles, but also believing in your goal and appreciating what you gain through this decision, then your chances of making the most out of it, are huge!

 The choice is yours.

-You made the decision, so you cannot blame anyone for it.
-If you believe that you did it for someone else, then you feel powerless and you put yourself in the place of the victim.
-And in the end you feel angry with that.
-Don't prioritize first what others want, but what you want to achieve in the end.
+You made the decision, so you cannot blame anyone else for it.
+If you believe that you did it for someone else, this will make you feel powerless and place you in the role of a victim.
+This will end up making you feel angry and bitter.
+Avoid prioritizing first what others want, but focus on what you want to achieve in the end.
 Remove the bias from your decision-making.

 Is it the best decision I can come up with?

 This is difficult to say, because you don't know what is going to be the result of your efforts.
-It is possible that the more you try, the more satisfied you are with your decision.
+It is possible that the more you try, the more satisfied you will be with your decision.
 However at some point you need to decide.
-So rather than waiting forever for the best decision, but a good enough to start with.
+So rather than waiting forever for the best decision, you could start with good enough.

 This decision is the right one ONLY for the present time.

 What if I regret it?
-No, you shouldn't.
-Because it was the right thing you chose for a specific moment when you had specific needs and specific goals.
-If you regret that decision, you regret who you were back then when you made that decision.
+You shouldn't.
+If you took that decision, then it was the right one at that time based on specific needs and specific goals.
+If you regret that decision, you regret who you were back then when you made the decision.
 And, no, you don't regret that, it is part of the process, of your development.

 *LOOKING FOR SOME EXTRA INSPIRATION?
 I did some web searching about decision-making, and I found this post really inspiring: http://tinybuddha.com/blog/how-to-make-a-difficult-decision-30-tips-to-help-you-choose/